loading...

 Once you have selected an AI solution deployment method, it's crucial to understand the cost factors associated with each deployment solution and the scope of ownership and intellectual property rights for effective budget management.

-Firstly, the primary cost driver for these services is the usage of application APIs.
+Firstly, the primary cost driver for Closed Source Services by Third-Party Vendors is the usage of application APIs.
 Usage is measured by 'token in/out,' corresponding to the number of text words processed.
 Additional costs may arise when using plugins or other models.
 Since many commercially available LLM models are based on English, using Korean inputs may require more tokens.
-Therefore, it is important to verify what data the commercial AI model primarily holds and how it tokenizes the relevant language.
-While the base model typically incurs minimal training costs due to the limited extent of prompt tuning, attempting high-level fine-tuning can be significantly expensive.
-From the perspective of labor costs, technical expertise is less necessary than other systems, typically requiring management at the PaaS level of SKU management.
+Therefore, it is important to confirm what data the commercial AI model primarily holds and how it tokenizes the relevant language.
+The base model incurs minimal training costs as it needs only prompt tuning.
+However, high-level fine-tuning causes significant costs.
+When it comes to labor costs, technical expertise is less required, compared to other systems, and most cases require PaaS-level management of Software Key User (SKU).

 Thirdly, in the DIY approach using cloud systems, the primary cost drivers are the usage or rental time of infrastructure GPU/RAM.
 This method requires a high level of diverse technical expertise, as you need to manage Software Key Users (SKUs) for all elements, including hardware, software, modeling, model training, APIs, and licenses.
 While there is the greatest degree of freedom in managing model development costs, the costs can vary significantly depending on the model's performance and use case since the model must be trained from scratch.
 However, choosing this approach provides complete control over all aspects of the AI system and full ownership and control over data and intellectual property.
 By identifying and understanding these cost drivers, more informed decisions can be made to align with the project's scope, technical requirements, and budget.

 A strategy is needed to reduce costs associated with AI in line with the direction of LLM model usage.
 To develop this strategy, it's crucial to plan the AI system deployment strategy while considering the impact on existing spending commitments and capacity.
-According to FinOps, when using third-party vendor closed-source AI services, as demand and operational costs increase, the pricing structure can fluctuate and potentially rise.[6]
+According to FinOps, when using Closed-source AI services by third-party vendors, as demand and operational costs increase, the pricing structure can fluctuate and potentially rise.[6]
 The cost of the latest versions of LLM/plugins can be 5-20 times higher than previous versions and context lengths, so making wise decisions based on the workload is necessary.
 Capacity commitment discounts vary depending on time, amount, and duration and should be examined in detail according to existing pricing agreements.
-Training and fine-tuning costs for third-party hosted open-source models for POC have rapidly decreased.
+Training and fine-tuning costs for Third-Party Hosted Open-Source models for POC have rapidly decreased.
 Also, hardware prices have stabilized for small- to medium-scale deployments, but in large-scale deployments, GPU resources are still limited, requiring capacity assurance.
 Moreover, the unit cost for the latest CPU/GPU/TPU generations is higher when considering the same GB RAM/core unit ratios as previous generations.
 Using serverless and GPU-managed middleware services in a DIY cloud system approach can help reduce costs and minimize the required technical expertise and effort.
 By leveraging pre-built model templates and recommended computer optimization guidelines, organizations can lower basic costs and avoid unnecessary expenses, thereby reducing the total cost.

 There are also important considerations regarding the deployment method.
 The cost difference between the most expensive major vendors and fully optimized platforms can range from 30 to 200 times.
-Particularly for enterprises, this significant cost disparity requires careful deliberation.
+Enterprises especially need to think carefully about this significant cost disparity.
 A technology like input prompt optimization simplifies input and can lead to a 15-25% cost reduction.
 Furthermore, optimizing technology, platforms, configurations, scalability, and purchasing methods together has resulted in greater cost savings than using a single strategy alone.
 As automation continues to advance, there are additional opportunities to reduce costs associated with fine-tuning, synthetic data generation, and RAG functionalities.

 Accurately Predicting and Controlling Costs in AI Service Operations